Heroku Exec (SSH Tunneling)

 Table of Contents

 Heroku Exec is a feature for creating secure TCP and SSH tunnels into a dyno.
-It allows for SSH sessions, port forwarding, remote debugging, and inspection with popular Java diagnostic tools.
+It supports SSH sessions, port forwarding, remote debugging, and inspection with popular Java diagnostic tools.

 You can use Heroku Exec by running: